Wim4rk/bth-design/README.md

 This is for a course in webb design at BTH, fall of 2019.

 Designed and supported by...
 Me!
+And a few friends.